/); options accepting a

 member functions.
 It is the only header file that is included by

-the source file containing parse
+the source file containing parse's implementation.
+User

 defined implementation of other class members may use the same